 Tom Tracey, welter-weight champion of Australia and white welter-weight championship of the world.
 Tracey had been in over 200 fights, the majority of them of the strenuous variety ranging over a period of 18 years.

-Thomas Joseph Tracey was born on the 19th February 1871 in Melbourne, Victoria, Australia of Irish parents.
+Thomas Joseph Tracey, it is stated, was born on the 19th February 1871 in Melbourne, Victoria, Australia of Irish-English parentage.

 Tommy became an exponent of the "manly art" at the

 tender age of 14 years, breaking into the bare-knuckle game of the Antipodes.

 But he was far from a tender youth physically, his debut going the marathon

 route of 46 rounds.
 He was to get $25 for winning, but as the affair was a draw

 the promoters refused to give the youngsters a "bob" for court